-One letter of recommendation from an academic or public service reference is required for the MPS application, the first addressing the applicant's academic preparation, and the second addressing the applicant's public/community service record.
-Both letters of recommendation must be accompanied by a "Letter of Reference" form.
-Letters of Recommendation and the Letter of Reference Forms must both be directly emailed from the recommender to the Clinton School at email@example.com.
-Please make sure your recommenders email their recommendation information by or before the deadline.
+One letter of recommendation from an academic or public service reference is required for the MPS application.
+Your letter of recommendation and the letter of reference form must both be directly emailed from the recommender to the Clinton School at firstname.lastname@example.org.
+Please make sure your recommender emails their recommendation information by or before the deadline.

 An MPS applicant could choose to not submit a test score if they feel their academic transcript/GPA are sufficiently strong on their own, and that together with the other required documents (essays, recommendations, public service & professional experiences), feel the entire application file will demonstrate to the Admission Committee that the applicant can handle the academic rigors of graduate school.
 This can be especially true for those who have a strong undergraduate GPA, and/or those who have already completed a master’s degree, and/or those who have had a strong professional career/resume.

 NOTE: While the Clinton School is GRE test-optional, our concurrent degree partner programs may require a graduate exam for their specific application process.

 In recent years, the average GRE composite score (Verbal + Quantitative) has been 307, the average LSAT has been 152.

 The Clinton School admissions process is self-managed and students are responsible for ensuring that their application documents are uploaded/submitted by or before the deadline.
 Applicants will be notified in an email when their application file is complete.